Scrapsy/roll20-charactersheets/README.md

 Created for Cthulhu Tech (2007) heavily inspired by the second iteration of the [official sheets](https://www.yumpu.com/en/document/view/11616736/cthulhutech-player-sheets).
 This sheet also has support for the framewerk calculations.

+#### Mutant - Undergångens Arvtagare

+Created for Mutant - Undergångens Arvtagare (2001).
+Based on the official sheets.

 #### Unknown Armies

 Created for Unknown Armies (3rd edition).
 Has support for the flipflop mechanic.